 The patient should be counseled to eat a balanced diet containing the major food groups.
 See Nutrition in Pregnancy, below.

 Prenatal vitamins with 30–60 mg of elemental iron and 0.4 mg of folic acid should be prescribed.
-Supplements that are not specified for pregnant women ...
+Supplements that are not ...